13 Sept. 1949.

 A. It is my desire, but not under Communism, not while Tito is there.
 I still have my mother there.

+Q. When did you become convinced that you could not go back to Yugoslavia?
 A. After the trials held in Yugoslavia, at which I was condemned to death in absentia.

 Q. That was in July 1946 while you were in France.
 Is that right?